Subway surfer dies after falling from top of train in NYC - NewsBreak

 NEW YORK ( WPIX ) – A man in New York City died early Saturday morning after he fell from the top of a moving subway train as it crossed into Manhattan on the Williamsburg Bridge.

 Police responded to the scene of the incident shortly after 4:30 a.m.
 Upon arrival, officers found the body of a 32-year-old man under the train, “unconscious and unresponsive.”
-Emergency services pronounced him dead at the scene.WATCH: Train his semi truck in Indianapolis; police say no one injured
+Emergency services pronounced him dead at the scene.Abortion laws: Dayton one of 600+ protests held nationwide

 “Further investigation revealed the male was observed, prior to police response, riding on top of the train as it traveled; the male lost his footing/positioning, and fell from the train to the tracks below, to be subsequently struck by the train,” police said in a statement obtained by Nexstar.